Ricky Taylor: WTR and Spirit of Daytona

 Wayne Taylor hired Ricky to contest the 2010 Rolex Sports Car Series with a Dallara-Ford.
 Accompanied by Max Angelelli, he captured one win and seven podiums and sixth place in the 24 Hours of Daytona.
 He finished second in the drivers' championships and teams in the DP class, behind Scott Pruett and Memo Rojas and his nine victories.

 In the 2011 Rolex Sports Car Series season, Taylor was behind the wheel of a Dallara-Chevrolet.
 He scored three victories (one of them in the 6 Hours of Watkins Glen) and eight podium finishes, and a fifth place in the 24 Hours of Daytona.
 As a result, he finished as runner-up in the DP class behind Pruett and Rojas again.

-Adopting new Chevrolet Corvette DP in 2012, Taylor recorded three wins and seven top 5s in 12 appearances.
+Adopting new Chevrolet Corvette DP in 2012, Taylor recorded three wins and seven top-fives in 12 appearances.
 He finished seventh in the driver standings and fifth among the teams in the DP class.
 Later, he contested the Gold Coast 600 of V8 Supercars in a Holden Commodore from Garry Rogers Motorsport alongside Greg Ritter; however, he had a frightening rollover several hundred metres after the start whilst trying to avoid two stricken cars.

 Taylor became a driver in the Spirit of Daytona Racing for the 2013 Rolex Sports Car Series season, teaming with Richard Westbrook.
 He earned a third place, three fifths, and a sixth, finishing 11th in the drivers championship and eighth among teams in the DP.
 He also obtained a fifth place in the GTE-Am class at the 24 Hours of Le Mans, driving a Chevrolet Corvette in the Larbre Competition.

 Taylor competing at the 2022 24 Hours of Le Mans for Cool Racing.

 Team Penske

 Beginning with the 2018 Roar Before the 24, Taylor partnered with Helio Castroneves in one of two new Acura ARX-05s fielded by Roger Penske.
-Taylor and Castroneves won the 2020 WeatherTech SportsCar DPi Drivers' Championship, after finishing 8th at the season finale at the 12 Hours of Sebring.
+Taylor and Castroneves won the 2020 WeatherTech SportsCar DPi Drivers' Championship, after finishing eighth at the season finale at the 12 Hours of Sebring.

 Other competition

 In 2012, Taylor was selected by Garry Rogers Motorsport to participate in the 2012 Armor All Gold Coast 600 event for V8 Supercars as an "international" co-driver.
-In his first-ever standing start, he managed only 200m before he rolled over a car that had stalled on the grid, totalling his #33 Holden VE Commodore and resigning himself and team-mate Greg Ritter to the sidelines for the rest of the weekend.
+In his first-ever standing start, he managed only 200m before he rolled over a car that had stalled on the grid, totalling his No. 33 Holden VE Commodore and resigning himself and team-mate Greg Ritter to the sidelines for the rest of the weekend.